God Help Us

 – Augustine of Hippo

 Prayer is not an excuse for inaction, nor is it a means of avoiding the challenges and difficulties of life.
-It is not an attempt to exempt yourself from your responsibilities, duties, and the need to be industrious.
-But it is a means of dealing with all these challenges in positive and effective ways.
-Prayer provides you with the mental and spiritual stamina you need to deal with contingencies, as well as the wisdom and insight required to achieve the best solutions (see Divine Problem Solving).
+It’s not an attempt to exempt ourselves from our responsibilities, duties, or the need to be industrious.
+But it is a means of dealing with all challenges in positive and effective ways.
+Prayer provides the mental and spiritual stamina we need to deal with contingencies, as well as the wisdom and insight required to achieve the best solutions (see Divine Problem Solving).

 Benefits of Prayer

 Genuine prayer is a potent, spiritual stimulus and an effective technique for spiritual enrichment.
-It improves your sense of cosmic consciousness, modifies your attitudes, and lifts your soul to greater heights of spiritual awareness.
+It improves our sense of cosmic consciousness, modifies our attitudes, and lifts our souls to greater heights of spiritual awareness.

-God answers your prayers with love, giving you an increased revelation of truth, an enhanced appreciation of beauty, and an augmented concept of goodness.
-In this way, prayer leads you upward and onward to superhuman and progressive spiritual values.
+God answers our prayers with love, giving us an increased revelation of truth, an enhanced appreciation of beauty, and an augmented concept of goodness.
+In this way, prayer leads us upward and onward to superhuman and progressive spiritual values.

 The ideal prayer is a form of spiritual communion which leads to intelligent worship.
 144:2.2